Yogeshkumar04/Pokemon/README.md

 ## Overview

 This Pokémon Application is built using Kotlin and Jetpack Compose.
-It utilizes the [PokéAPI](https://pokeapi.co/) to fetch data about various Pokémon and displays it in a user-friendly interface.
+It utilizes the PokéAPI to fetch data about various Pokémon and displays it in a user-friendly interface.
 The app features two main screens: the Pokémon List Screen and the Pokémon Detail Screen.
+ * Pokémon List Screen: Displays a scrollable list of Pokémon with basic information.
+Users can browse the list and select a Pokémon to view more details.
+ * Pokémon Detail Screen: Offers in-depth information about a selected Pokémon, including its height, weight, types, and images.

+The app follows the MVVM (Model-View-ViewModel) architecture, ensuring a clean separation of concerns and efficient data management.
+The user interface is built using Jetpack Compose for a modern and responsive design.

 ## Table of Contents